Dark-Light-20/investments-project/invest-web/README.md

-# Invest-App Mockup
+# Invest-App Web

-This app consists in a simple web page that allows the user to search the investment financial products of banks and compare them.
-The main products that the user can search are CDTs (Certificado de Depósito a Término) and FICs (Fondos de Inversión Colectiva).
+This app consists in a web application that allows the user to search the investment financial products of banks and compare them.
+The main products that the user can search are CDTs (Certificado de Depósito a Término), FICs (Fondos de Inversión Colectiva) and Pockets (Bolsillos rentables de cuentas de ahorro).

-- For CDTs, the user can view the different rates offered by the banks with its term data.
+- For CDTs, the user can view the different rates offered by the banks with its term data and simulate an investment.
 - For FICs, the user can view the different rates offered by the banks with its data.
+- For Pockets, the user can simulate an investment in a Pocket.

 ## Mockup